Renault Modus

 The Renault Modus is a mini MPV produced by the French manufacturer Renault from August 2004 to December 2012, in Valladolid, Spain.
 The production version is very similar to the concept car of the same name, which was presented at the 2004 Geneva Motor Show.
 It is essentially a taller version of the Clio III and, as such, shared its platform and much of its engine range with the third generation of the Clio.

-A larger wheelbase version was produced as the Renault Grand Modus.
+A longer wheelbase version was produced as the Renault Grand Modus.
 Originally marketed as "a higher-range alternative to the Twingo and Clio", it aimed to provide the practicality and versatility of the larger Renault Scénic in a smaller footprint.
 The Clio platform that spawned the Modus also gave rise to the current Nissan Micra and its monospace relative, the Nissan Note.